1qh/sad/en/en.md

 In an association between two classes, each class plays a different role

-The role name (with first letter in lowercase) can be appended to each end of link (thus role is also called name of an association end)
+role name (with first letter in lowercase) can be appended to each end of link (thus role is also called name of an association end)